 \end{equation}

-The lower degree fat tail represents the border vertices, i.e. the peripheral sector.
+The lower degree fat tail represents the border vertices, i.e. the peripheral sector or periphery.
 The higher degree fat tail is the hub sector.
-The arguments behind this classification are: 1) vertices so connected that they are virtually inexistent in networks connected at pure chance, especially without preferential attachment, are correctly associated to the hubs sector. vertices with very few connections, which are way more abundant than expected by pure chance, are assigned to the periphery. vertices with degree values predicted as the most abundant if connections are created by pure chance, near the average, and less frequent in free-scale phenomena, are classified as intermediary.
+The reasoning for this classification: 1) vertices so connected that they are virtually inexistent in networks connected at pure chance (e.g. without preferential attachment) are correctly associated to the hubs sector.
+Vertices with very few connections, which are way more abundant than expected by pure chance, are assigned to the periphery.
+Vertices with degree values predicted as the most abundant if connections are created by pure chance, near the average, and less frequent in scale-free phenomena, are classified as intermediary.

 \begin{figure}[!h]